itfanr/ros2-wiki/Windows-Development-Setup.md

 ## Prerequisites

 First you'll need Windows 8.1 and Visual Studio 14.0 2015 installed.
+With Visual C++ selected during the installation (It is not selected by default in Community Edition)

 ### Install Chocolatey